 As a member of the Board of Directors at Heathcote Health, Carol-Anne will being her passion and commitment toward ensuring equity of access and consistency of care for consumers and her passion to ensure staff well-being to enable Heathcote Health to meet its vision, purpose and values.

 Ben is a board director for the National Chinese Museum of Australia (in Bendigo).
-He has been a senior manager in Australia’s largest banks, working nationally and across Asia in risk and compliance management, business strategy, digital banking, human resources, and project management.
+He has been a senior manager in Australia’s largest banks, working nationally and across Asia in risk and compliance, business strategy, digital banking, human resources, and project management.
 He is part of The Bendigo and Adelaide Bank, providing risk and compliance oversight for key customer-facing and corporate functions.
+He is currently a PhD Fellow (Artificial Intelligence/ Machine Learning in Banking) via The Federal Science and Innovation Research Grant.
 He is a Graduate of the Australian Institute of Company Directors (GAICD).
 He holds a Bachelor of Social Science from the University of Melbourne, and a Masters of Business in Human Resource Management/ Industrial Relations from RMIT University.
-He has lived in Bendigo since 2016 (from Melbourne), and enjoys engaging with the local community through volunteering, and his children’s school and sporting activities.
+He has lived in Bendigo since 2016 (from Melbourne), and enjoys engaging with the local community through volunteering, his children’s school, and sporting activities.

 Shonelle has a Social Work background with a focus on Mental Health and has a Clinical Masters in Family Therapy.
 She has worked in an aged care team in a hospital setting, community mental health services and also in private practice.